jakubartur/nexa/doc/transaction.md

 1. The **"transaction idem"**.
 Latin for same, all transactions with the same idem cause the same UTXO state transformation.
 2. The **transaction "id"**.
 Similar to Bitcoin's transaction hash, the id is (probabilistically) unique for a transaction.

 Using the Idem avoids most malleability attacks.
 In practice, users only care about UTXO state transformation (who paid who) rather then the exact bytes in the transaction, so the Idem should be used by default in wallets.
 Transactions spend other transactions by Idem, allowing children to be signed before parents and preventing malleability from orphaning chains of unspent transactions.
-The bitcoind RPC operations generally return the Idem, but sometimes both.
+The nexad RPC operations generally return the Idem, but sometimes both.

 The Id is used in the networking code, and in the block merkle tree.
 Using the Id in the networking code is necessary so an attacker can't "spoof" a valid transaction with an invalid one.
 Using the Id in the block merkle tree ensures participant consistency -- the blockchain converges to a specific transaction regardless of variants, and ensures that the chain-of-signatures must be retained by all full node participants.

 ### Background

 Bitcoin uses a single identity for a transaction -- the SHA256 of the serialized transaction.
 This allows transaction malleability attacks, because there are some bytes in the transaction that may be changed without changing the transaction signatures or the transaction's effect on the blockchain's UTXO state.
 Although malleability has been "solved", the solution only covers typical script types, and consists of a variety of patches that enforce constraints on transactions that seems unnecessary and arbitrary for anyone not familiar with malleability.

 Recognizing that a transaction is fundamentally exactly and only a transformation of blockchain UTXO state allows for a clean input script malleability solution.
 From the point of view of the blockchain, all valid transactions that effect the same UTXO state transformation are equivalent, since the UTXO state is the only data that subsequent transactions can access.